FAQs

 Trust us, we will make sure it’s done right, on time, and on budget.
 You can spend time with your family and enjoy the process without getting your hands dirty!

-Our first step of engagement is to sign a Design Services Agreement, at which time a non-refundable design deposit is due.
+Our first step of engagement is to sign a Project Development Agreement, at which time a non-refundable design deposit is due.

-The amount of the deposit depends on the size of the home and the extent of our services.
-At a minimum, our design services include architectural plans, structural engineering, full interior and exterior design selections, material and fixture specifications, detailed line-item budgeting, and a 3D exterior rendering.
+Currently, our design deposit is 5% of the project budget.
+Our Project Development services include architectural plans, structural engineering, full interior and exterior design selections, material and fixture specifications, detailed line-item budgeting, and a 3D exterior rendering.

-Additionally, we often need to perform or hire out other testing or design work in order to accurately design your home, which could include soil testing, septic design/engineering, survey work, well permitting, etc. If this work is required, we will include it in our Design Services Agreement, and it will be included in the design deposit.
+Additionally, we often need to perform or hire out other testing or design work in order to accurately design your home, which could include soil testing, septic design/engineering, survey work, well permitting, etc. If this work is required, we will include it in our Project Development Agreement, and it will be included in the design deposit.

-Our typical design deposit for a custom home is $30,000 to $50,000.
+Our typical design deposit for a custom home is 5% of the construction budget.
 This deposit is non-refundable if you choose not to build your home with Gowler Homes.
 However, should you move forward with construction with Gowler Homes, the deposit is credited toward the cost of building your home.

 Yes.
 We carry a class C homebuilding license in El Paso County, Douglas County, and Elbert County.